 License

-Both Campfire and Quiet have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Campfire appears to have several advantages over Quiet, particularly in popularity, licensing and features.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Campfire uses the MIT license, which is more permissive than Quiet's GPL-3.0 license, potentially offering greater flexibility for commercial use and integration.